Vira Boarman Whitehouse: Foreign service

 In 1918, she became director of the Swiss office of the Committee on Public Information, where she worked closely with Rosika Schwimmer, the Hungarian ambassador to Switzerland, and one of the first female ambassadors in the world.
 This appointment was a direct result of her success in the suffrage movement.
 George Creel, head of the United States Committee on Public Information, had formerly been the publicity chair for the New York chapter of the Men's League for Women's Suffrage.
 He explained Whitehouse's appointment as "Mrs. Whitehouse's job was to put America across in Switzerland the way she had put equal suffrage across in New York."
 Her main job in Switzerland was to provide accurate information to Swiss newspapers interested in American affairs without violating Switzerland's policy of neutrality.
 She held the position for eleven months, but only spent six months actively working in Switzerland.
 Nevertheless, her work was considered successful.
 Whitehouse reported her experiences in A Year as a Government Agent (1920).

 Later life

-In 1921, she bought the Buchan-Murphy Manufacturing Company, a leather business, renamed it the Whitehouse Leather Products Company, Inc., and reorganized it with herself as president.
+In 1921, she bought the Buchan-Murphy Manufacturing Company, a leather business, renamed it the Whitehouse Leather Products Company, Inc., and reorganized it with herself as president and Ida Reid Blair as vice-president.
 She managed the company for eight years, reducing the work week from 48 hours to 44 hours, among other changes.

 In 1925, she was elected a member of the Democratic County Committee from Manhattan's 15th Assembly District.

 The following year, she became Chairman of the Independent Women's Committee for Judge Wagner.
 She sold her leather company before the stock market crash of 1929.

 She died at her home in New York City on April 11, 1957.